clean-code-craft-tcq-3/tdd-buckets-ArchanaDeviSelvaraj/TDD_STEPS.md

 Maximum count of continuous ranges that can be detected is assumed as 100

 If no consecutive range is found then range count is considered as 0

+If number of readings is 0 then range count is considered as 0